ckaotik/Broker_Garbage/readme.txt

 8. How to adjust the LDB display text
 -----------------
 In 3.3v15 I added the possibility to adjust the LDB display text to your liking.
-To do so, simply change the text on the Basic Options panel or type "/garbage format 'formatstring'" where formatstring is your desired output format (withouth quotation marks).
+To do so, simply change the text on the Basic Options panel or type "/garbage format 'formatstring'" where formatstring is your desired output format (without quotation marks).
 The LDB display format supports several parameters:

 	[itemname]		item link
 	[itemcount]		item count